Ham, Cheese and Hash Brown Frittata

 Are you looking for a quick and healthy meal to help use up leftover items in your fridge?
 Here is a great recipe for a Ham, Cheese and Hash Brown Frittata Recipe using frozen hash browns.

-Ham, Cheese and Hash Brown Frittata Recipe
+Ham, Cheese, and Hash Brown Frittata Recipe

 Turned out beautifully… (even if the photos didn’t, lol!)
+And was devoured by all.

 Enjoy!